Guided 10 Day Summer Vacation Package of Iceland's Complete Ring Road with Free Days in Reykjavik

 Discover the majesty of Iceland with this guided 10-day summer package circling the island's Ring Road to uncover its most beloved sites.
-This is the perfect opportunity for visitors looking to maximise their experience while travelling the diverse regions of Iceland.
+This is the perfect opportunity for visitors looking to maximize their experience while traveling Iceland's diverse regions.

-Travelling along the Ring Road beneath the glowing Midnight Sun, you are destined to see such impressive sites including Jökulsárlón glacier lagoon, Lake Mývatn, and the impressive Dettifoss waterfall.
-Given it is the summer, you will have plenty of daylight hours in which to immerse yourself in Iceland's nature, taking time to enjoy its many waterfalls, glaciers and mountains.
+Traveling along the Ring Road beneath the glowing Midnight Sun, you are destined to see such impressive sites, including Jökulsárlón glacier lagoon, Lake Mývatn, and the impressive Dettifoss waterfall.
+Given it is the summer, you will have plenty of daylight hours in which to immerse yourself in Iceland's nature, taking time to enjoy its many waterfalls, glaciers, and mountains.

-Aside from this, you will also have the opportunity to take part in extra adventures, including the likes of whale watching, horseback riding and even glacier hiking.
+Aside from this, you will also have the opportunity to take part in extra adventures, including whale watching, horseback riding, and even glacier hiking.
 You will also have the chance to unearth the west of Iceland and its diversity of natural attractions.

 Hurry now, and you too can secure your place on this brilliant, 10-day summer package around Iceland.
 Check availability by choosing a date.

 On your way to Iceland's capital city, you could choose to make a stop at the Blue Lagoon.
 This world-renowned spa is known for its healing waters, vivid azure colors, and luxurious treatments.
 It is located in the middle of a moss-covered lava field, giving it an otherworldly atmosphere.
 If you add the Blue Lagoon, it will be arranged according to your flights.
 If there is no time to visit the lagoon today, it can be added to another day.
 Your travel consultant will be able to arrange this for you.
 There is still plenty to see and do in Reykjavik if you have extra free time.